JuliaGizmos/GtkObservables.jl/docs/src/drawing.md

 clicks with the left mouse button; when the user releases the mouse button, the line is finished and added to a list of previously-drawn lines.
 Consequently, we need a place to store user data.
-We'll use Signals, so that our Canvas will be notified when there is new material to draw:
+We'll use Observables, so that our Canvas will be notified when there is new material to draw:

 ```julia